tiagoh/MCW-ML-Ops-1Day/Hands-on lab/HOL step-by step - MLOps.md

 ### Task 3: Monitor Release Pipeline

 1. Navigate to **Pipelines, Releases**.
-Observe that the Release pipeline is automatically trigger upon successful completion of the build pipeline.
+Observe that the Release pipeline is automatically triggered upon successful completion of the build pipeline.
 Select as shown in the figure to view pipeline logs.

    ![Navigate to Pipelines, Releases and Select as shown in the figure to view pipeline logs.](media/devops-test-pipelines-05.png 'Pipelines - Releases')